 Have one designer create a cohesive feel across every asset.
 For example, a Facebook ad with Arial font and red colors won’t match a blue slider with Open Sans.

-Typical ecommerce promo calendars reflect retail holidays such as Valentine’s Day, Labor Day, and Black Friday, along with a strong holiday push in December before your shipping cutoff date.
+Typical ecommerce promo calendars have an omnichannel marketing strategy and reflect retail holidays such as Valentine’s Day, Labor Day, and Black Friday, along with a strong holiday push in December before your shipping cutoff date.

 Here are some promotion ideas and discounts that can be used for your online store:

 - 30% off orders over $100

 - Combine the two above into one “Buy More, Save More” promotion